12-year-old Hawaii Boy Scout helps rescue couple and their 100 lb. injured dog on trail - NewsBreak

 JD had tried to carry Smokey on his back, but the blue pitbull was too heavy — this was when David’s training kicked in.

-“We built them a stretcher using a big tree branch that we broke in half and used our shirts and slid it on using the armholes to fit the sticks through,” explained David.Lost hiker ignores ‘unknown’ cellphone calls from search and rescue team
+“We built them a stretcher using a big tree branch that we broke in half and used our shirts and slid it on using the armholes to fit the sticks through,” explained David.Town of Parachute creating new trails system with grant worth $50 thousand

 It is a technique he learned from his older brother, who is an eagle scout; however, Christine was skeptical it would work.